 Researchers also noted that other factors such as family environment, peers and socioeconomic status can also be predictors of adult criminality.
 The research also found that being exposed to maternal affection may have the potential to

 decrease criminal behavior in individuals who might otherwise be at risk.

 People may object morally to some of the content that exists in the media, but the question is whether the media can predict criminal behavior.
 The answer seems to be no.

-says operations director, Peter Darby.
+hatred, says operations director, Peter Darby.
 We've got a chair and vice-chair who are designated by the secretary of state to make a decision on whether a game should be given a certificate for release in the UK or not.
-Obviously that doesn't effect the
+Obviously that

-the early 80s, when the video nasty controversy erupted.
-If Keith Vaz raises a question in parliament or whatever, they may ring us to ask what we have to say about it; we'll say our piece and that may be their reply to Vaz in parliament.
-But they're
+business in the early 80s, when the video nasty controversy erupted.
+If Keith Vaz raises a question in parliament or whatever, they may ring us to ask what we have to say about it; we'll say our piece and that may be their reply to Vaz in

 The article also comments on the 18 rating for the recent Tomb Raider release:

 So why was Tomb Raider an 18?
 Before the game's release last year, there was controversy over a single sequence, referred to in an interview with the game's executive producer, where Lara is tied up and sexually threatened by a male captor.
 It